 Codeine is a prescription narcotic that is used to relieve pain.
 The drug is classified as an opiate analgesic as well as an antitussive.
 Codeine is typically used to suppress a cough or to mimic the body’s natural endorphins to relieve any pain the user has.

-The freebase form of cocaine is known as “crack cocaine” due to its rocks like appearance.
+The freebase form of cocaine is known as “crack cocaine” due to its rock like appearance and the sound it makes when burning.
 It is considered to be the most addictive form of cocaine and one of the most addictive substances in existence.
 Crack cocaine is the second most commonly used illegal or illicit drug in the United States.
 It is a less expensive hardened form of cocaine.
 Crack is typically smoked by users and produces a short but intense high giving feelings of massive self-confidence and euphoria.